Real-time probabilistic tsunami forecasting in Cascadia from sparse offshore pressure observations: Conflict of Interest declaration

 \subsection{Implications for real-time tsunami forecasting}

-Given real-time near-field pressure transients, our Bayesian inversion-based framework infers seafloor motion and produces probabilistic tsunami wave height forecasts at selected offshore target locations within fractions of a second \cite{henneking2025bell}.
-If only tsunami forecasts are required, without reconstruction of the full seafloor displacement field, the real-time inference can be performed with minimal computing infrastructure, for example, on a laptop \cite{henneking2026goal}.
+Given real-time near-field pressure transients, our Bayesian inversion-based framework infers seafloor motion and produces probabilistic tsunami wave height forecasts at selected offshore target locations within fractions of a second (Supporting Information, Table~S3) \cite{henneking2025bell}.
+If only tsunami forecasts are required, without reconstruction of the full seafloor displacement field, the real-time inference can be performed with minimal computing infrastructure, for example, on a laptop (Supporting Information, Table~S3) \cite{henneking2026goal}.
 Here, we demonstrate the framework for 21 forecast locations.
 Noting that even a limited number of tsunami wave height forecasts is informative for early warning purposes \cite{Liu_2021_ComparisonMachineLearning}, this number could readily be increased to several hundred forecast locations while retaining real-time forecast capability with modest compute resources.

 To evaluate the acoustic--gravity Bayesian inversion framework, we use complex, earthquake-induced seafloor velocity fields generated by fully-coupled dynamic rupture simulations with elastic--acoustic--gravity wave propagation.
 One could, in principle, solve instead an inverse problem for the fault slip using the coupled Earth--ocean system.
 The 3-field elastic--acoustic--gravity system remains linear time-invariant, thus, our current inversion framework might still be executable in real time.
 However, in addition to much greater offline cost due to solving the computationally more demanding 3-field system (Supplementary Information, Text S1), there are several reasons to invert for seafloor motion using the acoustic--gravity model over using the fully-coupled system in the inversion.